Heatwave: Pregnant woman's seven-hour AA wait on hottest day

 - Published

-A woman who is 35 weeks pregnant has spoken of waiting seven hours for help after her car engine seized on the hottest day of the year.
+A woman who is 35 weeks pregnant has spoken of waiting seven hours in a carpark for help after her car engine seized on the hottest day of the year.

 Laura Jenkins, 38, from Newcastle upon Tyne, was travelling home from a family holiday in Pendine, Carmarthenshire, when their car broke down in Cardigan.